NeuroML/Documentation/source/Userdocs/LEMS_elements/Definingcomponenttypes.md

 :width: 100%
 :delim: $

 **name**$ String$ The name of the parameter.
-This is the attibute name when the parameter is supplied in a component definition
+This is the name of the attribute to be used when the parameter is supplied in a component definition
 **dimension**$ String$ The dimension, or 'none'.
-This should be the ID of a dimension element defined elsewhere
+This should be the name of an already defined dimension element **description**$ String$ An optional description of the parameter

 ```
 ````